xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_1.md

 I am a proponent of Nix, so I will supply the development shell `flake.nix` that I will be using for this project [here](https://github.com/xsj3n/AD-IaC-Lab/blob/main/flake.nix).

-If you do use Nix, then just know you'll want to install the following before proceeding:
+If you are not going to use Nix, then just know you'll want to install the following before proceeding:
 - Python

 - Ansible